huggingface/jat/CONTRIBUTING.md

-# Contributing to the GIA Project
+# Contributing to the JAT Project

 Under construction